古典柔道院 Stamford · Connecticut · Established 1968 A 501(c)(3) Nonprofit Institution

 At the Waldorf Astoria, he typically took on up to 15 opponents in succession.
 At a separate event at the Queens YMCA, he faced as many as 30 challengers in a single session — the highest number recorded in such a demonstration.

-Building a Legacy on the East Coast
+A Legacy on the East Coast

 In 1968, after completing teaching contracts, Shiina established two dojos under the name Japan Judo, Inc. — one in Brooklyn, New York, and the other in Stamford, Connecticut.
 His dojos stood apart for their dedication to traditional Kodokan Judo amid a surge of martial arts interest.